Search

 • Do not use gasoline for cleaning.
 Use cleaning solvents in approved containers.

-• When working near moving parts or machinery, do not wear rings, watches, ties, jewelry, or torn or loose clothing.
-Button up shirt front and sleeves.
+• Do not wear rings, watches, ties, jewelry, or torn or loose clothing when working near moving parts or machinery.
+Button up the shirt front and sleeves.
 Tie back long hair.

 • Do not run engines indoors unless ventilation systems are attached, and the exhaust is vented outside.